 Learn more on a tour or tasting

 English wines pick up more and more accolades each year, and there’s no better place to find out why than at Denbies.
-Here you can explore the vineyard’s steep slopes and uneven ground in an outdoor “train” pulled by a Land Rover (there’s lift access into the carriages) before being immersed into the world of winemaking in a 360-degree cinema (with loop system).
-There’s also an engaging indoor tour and cellar tastings, and several wheelchairs to borrow on site.
+Here, you can explore the vineyard’s steep slopes and uneven ground in an outdoor “train” pulled by a Land Rover, which has lift access into the carriages.

 Dine out on every budget

 If you’re looking to celebrate something special, there’s nothing quite like a nice meal out.
 We’ve selected a few different options across different price points, depending on the budget and occasion.